-Integration: Blurring the lines between acute and nonacute care

-Health systems - scaled progressives in particular - are making significant investments in acquiring or building nonacute care sites.
-This is driven primarily by local competition for patients (e.g., expanding catchment areas, especially in areas with a favorable payer mix), along with these health systems' commitment to greater accountability (i.e., control of risk across the care continuum, access to lower-cost settings).
-Physician offices, urgent care centers, ambulatory surgical centers and other outpatient facilities have been the focus of integration for progressives (see Figure 5) due to the patient referrals and downstream revenues they generate.
+Progressives' planned integration with non-acute over the next 3 years (2018) Integration: Blurring the Lines Between Acute and Non-acute Care Health systems-Scaled Progressives in particular-are making significant investments in acquiring or building non-acute care sites.
+This is driven primarily by local competition for patients (e.g., expanding catchment areas, especially in areas with a favorable payor mix), along with these health systems' commitment to greater accountability (i.e., control of risk across the care continuum, access to lower-cost settings).
+Physician offices, urgent care centers, ambulatory surgical centers (ASCs) and other outpatient facilities have been the focus of integration for Progressives due to the patient referrals and downstream revenues they generate (see Figure 5).
 Other sites of care such as long-term care facilities are also being integrated, but more commonly through coordination mechanisms rather than ownership.
-The economics of some of these care sites are less attractive, and health systems are able to effectively identify the right facilities with which to partner via internal resources or external conveners (e.g., naviHealth, Remedy Partners).
-Whether through vertical integration or coordination, progressive health systems are expected to continue to integrate and to shift a greater proportion of their care into nonacute settings.
-In addition, this integration is expected to deepen over time.
-While the only impact of integration for some nonacute sites to date has been a change in signage or access to a group purchasing organization (GPO), progressive health systems are generally seeking to of site types with different needs, and are potentially open to competition from other settings.
-Net net, integration likely presents more opportunities than challenges for suppliers, but its importance varies by provider segment.
-Suppliers need to be attuned to customers' nonacute strategies and navigate customer-specific needs thoughtfully.
+The economics of some of these care sites are less attractive and health systems are able to effectively identify the right facilities with which to partner via internal resources or external conveners (e.g., naviHealth Inc., Remedy Partners Inc.).
+Whether through vertical integration or coordination, Progressive health systems are expected Figure 5